One of the age old debates is how we view time vs money.

 The findings seem to hold true particularly as it relates to financial risk and potential loss.
-So how do I view this time versus money issue right now?
+So how do I view this time vs money issue right now?

 Truly, I believe that in order to achieve greater things and find your purpose, sometimes you need to take a risk.
 You need to try to learn a new skill, move or visit a new location, bet on something you believe so deeply in, and keep working on it.
 Many entrepreneurs have faced times when they needed to make a decision to close up shop or throw every last resource into the ring.